arucard21/SimplyRESTful-Framework/SimplyRESTful/README.md

 A framework for creating a RESTful API.

 The framework provides a default implementation of a JAX-RS Web Resource (often called an endpoint) that adheres to the [HTTP 1.1 specification](https://tools.ietf.org/html/rfc7231) and uses [HAL+JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08) as media type.
-The HTTP methods are translated to a simple CRUDL format (adding Listing to the Create, Read, Update and Delete for CRUD).
+The HTTP methods are translated to a simple CRUDL format (adding List to the Create, Read, Update and Delete for CRUD).

 ## Usage
 * *Prerequisite: You have designed your API resources*